Big Sur Elopement Guide (2025) | From A Local

 Post Ranch Inn

 Post Ranch Inn is the perfect venue for a Big Sur elopement with stunning views in all directions and an intimate feel.
-Their elopement package fee, includes two people, you and your fiancé.
-They offer five ceremony locations, an officiant, your choice of wedding flowers, Marriage License, and a bottle of Champagne with a pair of customized flutes.
+Their elopement package fee includes two people, you and your fiancé.
+They offer five ceremony locations, an officiant, your choice of wedding flowers, a marriage License, and a bottle of Champagne with a pair of customized flutes.
 There are many reasons to consider Post Ranch Inn, and there are options for guests.

 Glen Oaks

-Glen Oaks stands out for its serene setting in the Redwoods with the Big Sur river running along the properties edge.
+Glen Oaks stands out for its serene setting in the Redwoods, with the Big Sur River running along the property’s edge.
 The riverside cabins are fully renovated, modern, and beautifully decorated.
-Towering Redwood trees, a restaurant for breakfast and lunch on site, outdoor bath tubs at some of the cabins, and the river, definitely an idyllic elopement location.
-Their website has a contact form where you can request more information about pricing, number of guests, and other services.
+Towering Redwood trees, a restaurant for breakfast and lunch on site, outdoor bath tubs at some of the cabins, and the river, definitely an idyllic Big Sur elopement location.
+Their website has a contact form where you can request more information about pricing, the number of guests, and other services.

 Ventana Inn

-Ventana Inn offers two ceremony locations, which are only available on Monday through Thursday for elopements.
-Generally, Ventana Inn’s fees are higher than other venues’ fees, but they have added on fees for additional services on your elopement day.
+Ventana Inn offers two ceremony locations, which are available only on Mondays through Thursdays for elopements.
+Generally, Ventana Inn’s fees are higher than those of other venues, but they also add on fees for additional services on your elopement day.
 This venue is the epitome of luxury!
-It is stunning, and it has so much to offer.
-The access to meadows, hiking trail, and pools, the restaurant, and spa set it apart from other venues.
-It is also an all inclusive resort.
+It’s stunning, and it has a lot to offer.
+The access to meadows, hiking trails, and pools, the restaurant, and spa set it apart from other venues.
+It is also an all-inclusive resort.

 Wind and Sea